payalshaha/part-4-ai-solution-design/solution_report.md

 # Part 4: AI Solution Design for a Business Problem

+# Reference Dataset Files Used

+The following reference files were provided:

+1. ai_usecase_reference_catalog.csv
+2. business_kpi_sample.csv
+3. data_dictionary.md

+The healthcare domain and KPI planning were selected based on these reference files.

+---

-# Task 1: Business Domain
+# Task 1: Choose a Business Domain

 ## Selected Domain: Healthcare

-The healthcare industry was selected because medical diagnosis can be improved significantly using AI-powered computer vision systems.
+From the reference catalog, the healthcare use case focuses on:

+- Medical image triage
+- X-ray image analysis
+- AI-assisted diagnosis

+Reference AI task type:
+- Image Classification

+Recommended model:
+- CNN or Transfer Learning Model

 ---

-# Task 2: Business Problem Definition
+# Task 2: Define the Business Problem

 ## Problem Statement

-Hospitals receive thousands of medical images daily such as:
+Hospitals process thousands of X-ray and scan images daily.
-- X-rays
-- CT scans
-- MRI scans

-Doctors manually analyze these images to detect diseases.
+Doctors manually inspect these images to identify diseases such as:
+- Pneumonia
+- Fractures
+- Tumors

 This process is:
 - Time-consuming